-When finished, click the Launch button to create and start your instance.
+- Click Launch to create and start your instance.

-Watch and see how quick it is to set up a hardware virtual machine in the Triton portal.
+Watch the screencast to learn how to quickly and easily set up a hardware virtual machine in the Triton portal.

-triton installed and configured, we can provision infrastructure instances by running
+triton you can create and provision infrastructure instances by running

 triton instance create -w --name=myDebianServer debian-8 k4-highcpu-kvm-250M Creating instance myDebianServer (efb971ac-e7dc-4b0b-898d-1c50b1882461, debian-8@20161025) Created instance myDebianServer (efb971ac-e7dc-4b0b-898d-1c50b1882461) in 39s